OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 ![Using Multi-Buy to Buy Out a Range of Orders](img/ch2_fig3.PNG)

 In this example, we'll buy out the first four orders at price 258,899.01 ISK with fewer steps than it would take to fill the orders one at a time.
 Since multi-buy always buys at the local station, you can use this same technique to buy out the entire opportunity if needed.
 This may eat into profits, so use care if you decide to do this.
-In the opportunity above, if we had chosen to buy out the opportunity for 303 units at 343,000 ISK we would be overpaying by 1,554,887.58 ISK which is almost as large as our expected profit.
+In the opportunity above, if we had chosen to buy out all orders for 303 units at 343,000 ISK we would be overpaying by 1,554,887.58 ISK which is almost as large as our expected profit.
 Obviously, that would not be wise.
 However, buying the first four orders with multi-buy would cost just a few ISK and would save us some time.
 We leave it to the reader to devise an appropriate strategy for when to use multi-buy for their own opportunities.

 [^10]: This is changing with the recently announced ["PLEX split"](https://community.eveonline.com/news/dev-blogs/plex-changes-on-the-way/) which allows PLEX to be moved into and out of a special cross region container \(called the "PLEX Vault"\) shared by all characters on a given account.
 With this container, you could buy PLEX in one region with one character, move the PLEX to the vault, switch to a character in a different region \(on the same account\), then pull the PLEX from the vault and sell it.
 This would allow cross-region arbitrage on PLEX prices without hauling.
 [^11]: At time of writing, this page is slightly out of date.
 In current game mechanics, the station owner tax is charged as an ISK amount based on refining yield, station tax and reference price, *not* as an adjustment to yield as shown on the EVE University page.
 [^12]: Of course, a more careful analysis of opportunities may show it's not worth training certain ore-specific skills to level five due to lack of opportunities.
 We leave this analysis as an exercise for the reader.
+[^13]: Unless, of course, the profit you from such trades is large enough to justify tying up ISK.
+More careful analysis is required here.
+We're using a less precise criteria to keep the example simple.

 # Market Making